Skip to main content

 CI/CD for workers

-Workers are application-specific code and should be maintained, tested, and released as any other code released to production.
+Workers are application-specific code deployed in a non-Conductor environment.
+They should be maintained, tested, and released as any other code released to production.
+Here are some best practices for maintaining workers:

-2. Unit test workers based on the expected inputs and outputs similar to any other application code.
+• Unit test workers based on the expected inputs and outputs, similar to any other application code.

-3. Workers are the unit of scale for your workflows.
-Either deploy each worker in an independent container or group set of workers that typically need to be scaled up/down together.
+• Workers are the unit of scale for your workflows.
+You can either deploy each worker in an independent container or group a set of workers to be scaled up/down together.